Operator dependence and robustness of spacetime-localized response in a quantum critical spin chain: Dependence of Spacetime-Localized Response on Perturbation Operators

 where $\eta = 1, 2$ indicates the real and imaginary components of the source, as defined in Eqs.~\eqref{eq:source_1} and~\eqref{eq:source_2}.
 In this subsection, we slightly shift the origin of the angular coordinate and use $\phi_j = \frac{2\pi}{L} \left( j - \frac{L+1}{2} \right)$, so that $\phi = 0$ corresponds to the center of the bond between sites $L/2$ and $L/2+1$, where the perturbation is applied.
 As in the previous cases, we measure the response in the same operator $\sigma^z_j \sigma^z_{j+1}$.

 As shown in Fig.~\ref{fig:fig3}, this perturbation indeed generates a spacetime-localized response, similar to the case of $\sigma_j^x$.
 Sharp, periodically reappearing peaks are observed at $\phi = 0$ and $\phi = \pi$ with a period of $\pi$ in time, consistent with the causal propagation of wavepackets along null geodesics in the AdS bulk.
 This confirms that $\sigma^z_j \sigma^z_{j+1}$ couples to the same type of bulk field as $\sigma_j^x$, despite its bilinear form in the spin representation.
-This result reinforces the key insight that the emergence of spacetime-localized responses is governed not merely by the locality of the spin operator, but by its correspondence to local density-like operators in the continuum field theory.
+This result reinforces the key insight that the emergence of spacetime-localized responses is governed not merely by the locality of the spin operator, but by its correspondence to local density-like operators in the continuum field theory. {More generally, the notion of locality relevant for a bulk interpretation should be defined in terms of the effective low energy field theory, rather than the microscopic spin representation.
+We note that this bulk interpretation becomes meaningful only in the large system size or effectively continuum regime, where lattice scale effects are suppressed, while for small system sizes such effects obscure the emergence of a clear geometric picture.}

 It is worth mentioning that the similarity between the $\sigma^x_j$ and $\sigma^z_j \sigma^z_{j+1}$ cases can also be understood in terms of Kramers–Wannier duality~\cite{Kramers, Kramers2, ZAmol}, under which these operators are related.
 While this duality offers a complementary perspective, the essential reason for the emergence of spacetime-localized responses lies in the fact that both operators couple to local density fields in the continuum limit.